ryeonbeenkang/NF_original_project/README.md

 # NF_original_project Introduction
+## This project was done to review what i leanred in terms of 'EDA Analysis','Data Visualization' and 'Statisticsl Hypothesis Test'.
+The main focus of this project is to analyze the data of 'Netflix Original Series' and to test if the hypotheses are agreeable by utilizing 'T-test' method.

-This project is to review and predict IMDB scores of Netflix original films.
-The dataset is from Kaggle 'Netflix Original Films &amp; IMDB Scores'(link: https://www.kaggle.com/datasets/luiscorter/netflix-original-films-imdb-scores)
+## The dataset was retrieved from Kaggle 'Netflix Original Films &amp; IMDB Scores'(link: https://www.kaggle.com/datasets/luiscorter/netflix-original-films-imdb-scores).

 # Datasets